 You may be asked for supporting evidence of your requirements.
 Once your application has been assessed, you may be given priority for ground floor properties and/or adaptations.

-You will only be offered a property that is suitable for your needs from the outset.
+You will only be offered a property that is suitable for your needs.

 The adverts will tell you;

 Where available a photograph of the property or a similar property will be provided and allow you to access information about the local area and facilities.

 The council make best use of their stock and will therefore only permit households to bid on properties that are suitable for their housing needs.
 You may be able to bid on a larger property, however, this will be prioritised to those who can fully utilise all bedrooms/facilities first.

 Some properties have a specific criterion to bid e.g. sheltered housing for the elderly.
 This will be stated clearly in the advert.

 If you try to bid on a property that you are not eligible for a pop up box will appear giving you the reason.
 Please refer to the marketing text on the advert for more information.